ElucGeek/ElucGeek/README.md

 - 👾 Hi, I’m @ElucGeek or just Eluc
-- 👀 I’m interested in cryptocurrency, decentralized services, security, privacy and ... rollercoasters!
+- 👀 I’m interested in Bitcoin, decentralized services, security, privacy and ... rollercoasters!
 - 🌱 I’m currently learning more about Bitcoin Lightning Network and cryptocurrency in general.
 - 🐧 I have started to use Linux (again) as my daily machine
 - 🖥 I'm running my own server with WordPress, Nextcloud and other self-hosted services
 - 🪙 I run a Bitcoin node (Umbrel) and a BTCPay server for testing purpose
+- 💁🏻 I offer services to learn how start using Bitcoin, accept it as payement and other related help
 - ⛓ I'm elucblog.eth on the Ethereum blockchain
 - 📪 You can contact me on Matrix eluc@matrix.org, on Mastodon eluc@mastodon.xyz and Twitter @ElucTheG33K